Sne225/employee-management/README.md

 # Employee Management System

 This sytem is designed to manage employees within a given organisation.
-Every action is data-driven and has a materialistic look and feel.
+Every action is data-driven and the app has a materialistic look and feel.

 # Tools Used
 For the project, these are the following tools used:
 - React
 - Firebase
 - Node.js
-- Visual Studio Code
+- Visual Studio Codeh
 - Expo CLI (and Expo Packages)
 - Git (Version Control)
 - Bootstrap